anonymous6116/Slipstream/README.md

 Input Segregation - Hot/Cold
 -----------------------------

 Input training dataset requires to be segregated into hold and cold inputs and hot and cold embeddings required for Slipstream.
-Based on available GPU memory for hot embedding entries $\Lambda$ parameter is selected that defines if an embedding entry is popular or not -- based on embeddings access frequency.
+Based on available GPU memory for hot embedding entries, $\Lambda$ parameter is selected that defines if an embedding entry is popular or not -- based on embeddings access frequency and further training dataset is segregated into hot and cold inputs.

 Input segregation can be executed on a CPU system using following script
 ```